 Georgia laws punish drug crimes heavily, especially cocaine.
 Possession, sale, manufacturing, and trafficking cocaine are all crimes in Georgia, and each has their specific penalties.
-It is important to have a Lawyer who knows the differences between each offense and how to successfully defend against them.
-Lawson and Berry and their team of Georgia Cocaine Lawyers are here to help you defend against any cocaine charge that you have.
+It is important to have a possession of cocaine lawyer in Georgia who knows the differences between each offense and how to successfully defend against them.
+Lawson and Berry and their team of Georgia Possession of Cocaine Lawyers are here to help you defend against any cocaine charge that you have.
 A charge is not the same as a conviction so call our office today to schedule a free consultation.

 Georgia Law on Possession of Cocaine

 Cocaine is part of the Schedule II drug in Georgia, which is included in the same category as methamphetamine, crack cocaine, morphine, opium, and methadone.
 O.C.G.A. § 16-13-30(a) states that it is unlawful for any person to purchase, possess, or have under his or her control any controlled substance.